 The Barone Defense Firm is focused on helping people win back their lives.
 That means restoring your life to the way it was prior to the problems that led to your arrest and, wherever possible, making it as if the drunk driving charge never occurred.

 Our state’s drunk driving laws are spelled out in section 257.625 of the Michigan Vehicle Code.
 Like most legal documents, these laws are written in complex and technical language that can be difficult to decipher.

-This section of the code also details the penalties associated with these charges.
-Though the specific punishments will depend on a number of individual case factors, a person convicted of impaired or intoxicated driving can typically expect jail time, fines and court costs, as well as some type of drivers license sanction.
+Beyond these initial elements, this section of the code also details the penalties associated with these charges.
+Though the specific punishments will depend on a number of individual case factors, a person convicted of impaired or intoxicated driving can typically expect jail time, fines and court costs, as well as some type of driver’s license sanction.

 At the Barone Defense Firm, we believe that a lawyer is called “Attorney and Counselor” for a reason.
 We embrace our roles as counselors by carefully interviewing clients in order to better individualize their cases for the prosecutor and judge.

 This also helps us identify lifestyle patterns that may have led to the drunk driving arrest, as well as other needs, feelings and fears that the client may be experiencing.
 We do this because every case is unique, and we want to help guide our clients through this tumultuous and uncertain time.